 Get outside when you can for your break 🌳

 Spending time in nature is a simple and free way to improve your focus.
 It'll also help to reduce your stress levels.
 When I don't have the time to walk to my nearest park, I walk around my yard, look at how my veggies are going, gaze at my flowers, and listen out for the birds.
 Helps to clear my mind every single time.

 Do the hard or easy stuff first - whichever works for you☝🏻

-Front load your week or day by completing the harder tasks first.
-Or if you find starting difficult, it may be best for you to start with smaller tasks that seem easier to complete.
+Front load your week or day by completing the harder tasks first (Eat the Frog anyone?).
+Or if you find starting difficult, it may be best for you to start with smaller tasks that seem easier or more fun to complete (We call this Eat the Cake!).
 Try both methods out and see what works.
 Some days, it may be worth trying to flip things around as well.

 Group similar tasks together 🛒🛍

 I always group similar tasks together.
 For example, group life admin tasks together - pay electricity bill, place online grocery order, arrange the electrician to fix power outlet.
 And get them out of the way in one hit!
 So satisfying!

 Since returning to work from parental leave, it has taken me a good few months to sort out my morning routine.
 But it's coming together.
 What I do almost every weekday morning:

 - get boys ready for school.
 Hubby does the drop off

 - throw on activewear and go for a 3km walk